What To Know

 So, say goodbye to your favorite audio-visual cable and buy a working replacement.

-We recommend the Amazon Basics High-Speed 4K HDMI Cable as it’s high-quality and durable.
+I recommend the Amazon Basics High-Speed 4K HDMI Cable as it’s high-quality and durable.

 6. Adjust Your Laptop’s Resolution